mkrolczykk/kafka-project/README.md

 To run project, follow these steps: <br />

-1. Open terminal and clone the project from github repository <br /> <br />
+1. Open terminal and clone the project from github repository <br />

 2. Go to project root directory
 ```